csuermann/node-red-contrib-virtual-smart-home/readme.md

   - Dimmer Switch
   - Blinds
   - Garage Door Opener
 - new virtual devices will proactively be discovered by Alexa.
-No need to manually inititate the discovery process.
+No need to ask Alexa to discover devices.
 - no separate account needed.
 Just link your existing Amazon account.
-- local state changes of devices gets synchronized with Alexa
+- local state changes of devices get synchronized with Alexa
 - secure communication with the IoT cloud through individually provisioned certificates